-FEDERAL GRAND JURY INDICTS MAN FOR ATTEMPTED BANK ROBBERY
+FEDERAL GRAND JURY INDICTS MAN FOR ATTEMPTING TO ROB A BANK

-CALVIN JOHNSON, age 49, a resident of New Orleans, Louisiana, was charged today in a one-count indictment by a Federal grand jury with attempted bank robbery, announced U. S. Attorney Jim Letten.
+CALVIN JOHNSON, age 49 and a resident of New Orleans, Louisiana, was charged today in a one-count superseding indictment by a Federal grand jury with attempting to commit bank robbery, announced U. S. Attorney Jim Letten.

-According to court documents, JOHNSON attempted to rob the Capital One Bank located at 4121 Canal Street, New Orleans, Louisiana on October 18, 2011 by force and intimidation.
+According to court documents, JOHNSON attempted to rob the Capital One Bank located at 4121 Canal Street, New Orleans, Louisiana on October 18, 2011.
 The deposits of the Capital One Bank are insured by the Federal Deposit Insurance Corporation (FDIC), an agency of the Federal government.

 If convicted, JOHNSON faces a maximum term of imprisonment of twenty (20) years, a fine of $250,000.00, and three (3) years of supervised release following any term of imprisonment.